What do you need to climb Kilimanjaro?

 Toiletries and medicine

-Toilet paper Toothbrush and toothpaste Wet wipes (you can't shower on the mountain) Small, quick-drying towel Lip balm Small moisturiser (the air is very dry higher up the mountain) Sunscreen Regular plasters Blister plasters or sports tape Mosquito repellent Malaria tablets (Tanzania is in a malaria zone) Diarrhoea tablets (diarrhoea is a common symptom of altitude sickness) Painkillers (headaches are another common symptom of altitude sickness)
+Toilet paper Tissues Toothbrush and eco toothpaste Wet wipes (you can't shower on the mountain) Small, quick-drying towel (like a microfibre towel) SPF lip balm Small moisturiser (the air is very dry high up the mountain) Sunscreen Regular plasters Blister plasters or sports tape Insect repellent Malaria tablets (Tanzania is in a malaria zone) Diarrhoea tablets (diarrhoea is a common symptom of altitude sickness) Painkillers (headaches are another common symptom of altitude sickness)

-Head torch and extra batteries Camera Cellphone Powerbank Binoculars
+Head torch and extra batteries Camera Cellphone (Solar) powerbank Small binoculars

 Passport Visa Vaccinations